-The Conrad 30 Waiver program allows J-1 medical doctors to apply for a waiver for the 2-year residence requirement upon completion of the J-1 exchange visitor program.
+The Conrad 30 waiver program allows J-1 foreign medical graduates (FMGs) to apply for a waiver of the 2-year foreign residence requirement upon completion of the J-1 exchange visitor program.
 See section 214(l) of the Immigration Nationality Act (INA).
 The program addresses the shortage of qualified doctors in medically underserved areas.
-For more information, see the background on J-1 medical status section below.

-Although each state has developed its own application rules and guidelines, the following program requirements apply to all J-1 medical doctors.
+Although each state has developed its own application rules and guidelines, the following program requirements apply to all J-1 foreign medical graduates.

-See your state’s public health department website for specific details.
+See each state’s public health department (or its equivalent) website for specific details.

-To apply for a waiver, a J-1 medical doctor must:
+To apply for a waiver, a J-1 foreign medical graduate must:

-The state public health department that agreed to sponsor the J-1 medical doctor for a waiver must then send the waiver application to the DOS Waiver Review Division (DOS-WRD) for a recommendation.
+The state public health department, or its equivalent, that agreed to sponsor the J-1 foreign medical graduate for a waiver must then send the waiver application to the DOS Waiver Review Division (DOS-WRD) for a recommendation.

-For more information regarding DOS filing procedures and documentation requirements, please see the Department of State website.
+For more information regarding DOS filing procedures and documentation requirements, please see Department of State J Visa Waiver.

 After DOS Makes a Recommendation

 DOS-WRD will notify USCIS electronically of its recommendation.
-DOS will notify the J-1 medical doctor, attorney of record (if applicable), and the state agency that requested the waiver by mail.
+DOS will notify the J-1 foreign medical graduate, attorney of record (if applicable), and the state agency that requested the waiver by mail.

 USCIS will make a final determination on whether to approve the waiver application.
 Upon a favorable recommendation by DOS-WRD, USCIS will generally grant the waiver as long as there are no underlying concerns.
-USCIS will provide written notice of its decision to the J-1 medical doctor and his or her representative (if applicable).
+USCIS will provide written notice of its decision to the J-1 foreign medical graduate and their representative (if applicable).

-Once the Conrad 30 waiver recipient has fulfilled all of the terms and conditions imposed on the waiver, including the 3-year period of employment with the health care facility, he or she (and his or her spouse and/or child) will become eligible to apply for:
+Once the Conrad 30 waiver recipient has fulfilled all terms and conditions imposed on the waiver, including the 3-year period of employment with the health care facility under their approved contract, they (and their spouse and/or child) will become eligible to apply for:

-If waiver recipient fails to fulfill the terms and conditions imposed on the waiver, he or she (and his or her spouse and/or child) will once again become subject to the 2-year foreign residence requirement under section 212(e) of the INA.
+If the waiver recipient fails to fulfill the terms and conditions imposed on the waiver, they (and their spouse and/or child) will once again become subject to the 2-year foreign residence requirement under section 212(e) of the INA.

 Frequently Asked Questions

 Q1.
-Does a J-1 medical doctor need to file Form I-612, Application for Waiver of the Foreign Residence Requirement, in order to apply for a Conrad 30 Waiver?
+Does a J-1 foreign medical graduate need to file Form I-612, Application for Waiver of the Foreign Residence Requirement, in order to apply for a Conrad 30 Waiver?

 Q.2 The law requires the recipient of a Conrad 30 waiver to work full-time for three continuous years.
 What is the definition of “full-time” work?

 Q3.
-If a J-1 medical doctor is granted a Conrad 30 waiver and H-1B status, may he or she change employers if the original health care facility closes?
+If a J-1 foreign medical graduate is granted a Conrad 30 waiver and H-1B status, may he or she change employers if the original health care facility closes?